Non-commutative desingularization of determinantal varieties, II: Arbitrary minors: Introduction

-In characteristic zero, we know how to describe explicitly the non-commutative desingularization as a quiver algebra with relations, as in our earlier paper~\cite{Buchweitz-Leuschke-VandenBergh:2010}.
-This is deferred to a later paper as we want to keep the current one characteristic-free.

-Characteristic-freeness complicates the representation theory somewhat, so we include a short section on the preliminaries we require, including Kempf's vanishing result and the characteristic-free versions of the Cauchy formula and Littlewood-Richardson rule.
-These are used to prove Theorem~\ref{thm:tiltG} in the third section.
-Section~\ref{sect:proofsAC} proves Theorems~\ref{thm:A} and~\ref{thm:tiltZ}, and the last section contains the proof of Theorem~\ref{thm:BO}.
+The first half of the paper is characteristic-free.
+We include a short section recalling the results we need from~\cite{Buchweitz-Leuschke-VandenBergh:Grass}, as well as some background on characteristic-free versions of the Cauchy formula and Littlewood-Richardson rule.
+These are used to prove Theorem~\ref{thm:tiltZ}, and as a consequence Theorem~\ref{thm:desing}, in the third section.
+The fourth section contains the proof of Theorem~\ref{thm:BO}.

+In the second half, we specialize to characteristic zero.
+Section~\ref{sect:simples} contains the calculation of the $\Ext$ groups between the simple $A$-modules, which will be used in Section~\ref{sect:Young-Pieri} to construct an isomorphism between $A$ and the path algebra with relations of the truncated Young quiver $\YY_{l,m-l}$ in Theorem~\ref{thm:quiverintro}.
+The relations on the path algebra of $\YY_{l,m-l}$ are induced by relations between certain maps occurring in Pieri's formula.
+Such maps were first considered by Olver~\cite{Olver}; we give an independent analysis in Section~\ref{sect:pierisystems} and show how to compute the relevant relations and thereby the scalars appearing in Theorem~\ref{thm:quiverintro}.
+The first non-trivial example $(m,n,l) = (4,4,2)$ is worked out in Section~\ref{sect:G24}.

+We include an Appendix giving an alternative description of the non-commutative desingularization as a ``quiverized Clifford algebra'' as in our earlier paper~\cite{Buchweitz-Leuschke-VandenBergh:2010}.